Shane Morris

-Shane Ryan Morris (born August 4, 1994) is an American football quarterback who is currently a free agent.
+Shane Ryan Morris (born August 4, 1994) is an American former football quarterback.
 He was a highly touted five-star prospect from De La Salle Collegiate High School in Warren, Michigan, until he endured mononucleosis midway through his senior season.
 He played in the 2013 Under Armour All-America Game.

 Morris saw limited action at Michigan as a freshman until starting in the 2013 Buffalo Wild Wings Bowl in place of starter Devin Gardner.
 During the 2014 season, he started one game and suffered a concussion.
 He did not appear in any games during the 2015 season.
 He redshirted during the 2015 season was the third-string quarterback (behind Wilton Speight and John O'Korn) for the 2016 Michigan Wolverines football team.
 He transferred to Central Michigan for his redshirt senior season.

 Early life

 Morris was born to Bruce and Jennifer Morris on August 4, 1994.
 Morris has two younger siblings, Brent and Gracie.
 Morris, who quarterbacked the all-boys De La Salle Collegiate, led the 2009 freshman team to the Catholic League championship before being called up to finish the season with the varsity team.
 When the starting quarterback was injured in the fourth quarter of the scoreless district final game against Grosse Pointe South High School, he was put in the game because the backup had a broken thumb.
 He led the team to victory in that game and 27–6 victory over Southfield High School in the Division 2 Michigan High School Athletic Association (MHSAA) regional playoff game before losing 12–3 to Inkster High School in the state semifinals.
 This was the second straight year that future teammate Gardner led Inkster to the state championships.

 As a sophomore, he totaled 1,152 yards and 14 touchdowns, while helping De La Salle achieve a 9–3 record in 2010.
 He led the team to the MHSAA Division 2 quarterfinals where they lost to eventual state champion Farmington Hills Harrison 33–23.
 He began getting scholarship offers starting with Cincinnati, but as a lifelong Michigan fan, he hoped for an offer from Michigan once they abandoned Rich Rodriguez' spread offense and hired head coach Brady Hoke and offensive coordinator Al Borges.
 Before Michigan made him an offer on March 28, 2011, he also received offers from Bowling Green and Toledo.
 He gave Michigan a verbal commitment on May 10, 2011.
 He became Michigan's first commit of the class of 2013 in order to eliminate recruiting distractions.
 Once he committed, he actively recruited prospects for the team.